crate/services-docs/docs/reference/overview.rst

 can also specify the endpoint for non-AWS S3 buckets.
 Keep in mind that you may be charged for egress traffic, depending on your provider.
 There is also a volume limit of 10 GiB per file for S3 imports.
-The usual file formats are supported - CSV, Json, and Parquet.
+The usual file formats are supported - CSV, JSON, and Parquet.

 .. image:: ../_assets/img/cluster-import-tab-s3.png
    :alt: Cloud Console cluster upload from S3